MikroElektronika/mikrosdk_click_v2/clicks/thermo21/details.md

 ## Example Description

-> This example application showcases ability of the click board to read temperature data.
+> This example application showcases ability of the Click board to read temperature data.

 **The demo application is composed of two sections :**